Research and Development

 - Secondly, we optimize our processes in order to be the technology leader and to operate sustainably.

-- We concentrate on creating innovative products and applications for new markets and on serving future trends, such as the increase in mobility, urbanization and digitalization, and growing prosperity.
+- We concentrate on creating innovative products and applications for new markets and on serving highly promising fields, such as energy storage, renewable energy generation, electromobility, modern construction, and biotechnology.

 In our research and development projects, we examine the sustainability of our new products and processes.
 The following are some examples of our use of raw materials that benefit the environment:

-- Novel silicone resins are replacing organic binders in composites, and we are avoiding organic solvents in the manufacture of such resins.
+- Silicone resins are replacing organic binders in composites (materials made of silicone resins and natural fillers or high-strength fibers).
+We don’t use organic solvents in the manufacture of such resins.

-Some of our research projects are subsidized by government grants:
+Some of our research projects are subsidized by government grants.
+During the reporting period, these subsidized projects were centered on ongoing development of lithium-ion batteries.

 Our R&D Workforce